pippinbarr/cart253/assignments/prototyping/instructions/README.md

 Submission will take place on **Moodle**.
 Go to the appropriately named **assignment** on the Moodle and then submit your work there.

-Your submission should just be a plain text link to your website or to your README.md that contains the materials for this assignment, e.g.
+Your submission should just be a plain text link to your website or to your README.md that contains the links for this assignment, e.g.

 Website version: <https://pippinbarr.github.io/cart253/>